Guidelines for Panel Chairs

 After all panelists have contributed once, the floor will be opened for general discussion.
 To avoid panelists talking over one another, we encourage panelists to raise their hands to indicate they wish to speak, and the Chair will call on them in turn.

 Any panelist who is conflicted on a proposal for any reason must leave the virtual meeting for the duration of the discussion of that proposal (both in the individual proposal discussion phase and the ranking phase if the conflicted proposal is being compared to another).
-They cannot turn off audio and video but remain connected to the call, they must leave the meeting.
-Once the discussion is over, they can rejoin the meeting again, using the same link as before.
+The preferred solution is to add any conflicted panelists to a breakout room in BlueJeans and then recall them to the main meeting once the discussion is over.
+An alternative solution is for any conflicted panelists to disconnect from the meeting entirely and rejoin once the discussion is over.
+It is not allowed to turn off audio and video but remain connected to the main meeting.

 Ahead of the meeting, panelists should identify the best way to contact them to tell them that the discussion has ended and they can rejoin the meeting.
 Panelists should also be vigilant during that time and aware that they could be called back at any time.
 We have set up a Slack channel for each panel and strongly recommend using this, but other methods (email, text, WhatsApp) could be used instead if Slack does not prove to work well.
 Panelists should make sure that notifications are turned on and/or alert sounds are turned on, as appropriate, for the method they choose.